Hesketh is the oldest golf club in Southport, established in 1885.

 Hesketh is well established in the history of golf - the English Golf Union has its roots here, the initiative came from a former Hesketh Captain who went on to become the Union's first President.
 Among the famous names to play at Hesketh is Henry Cotton (set a then course record of 68 in 1932) and no history of Hesketh would be complete without referring to the Bentley brothers, Harry and Arnold, who are often described as the most illustrious pair of brothers in the history of the amateur game.
 Arnold also deserves special mention for being one of the two-man team that triumphed for Britain at the 1936 Berlin Olympic Games, leaving Hitler decidedly unimpressed that the Germans could not demonstrate their superiority.
 The so-called 'Hitler Trophy' now resides in Hesketh's clubhouse after many years without a permanent home.
 Another part of Hesketh's folklore is the fir tree that was unusually presented to Arnold as part of his prize and which now sits on a sand dune outside the clubhouse.

 More recently, Hesketh has been a breeding ground for a number of professional golfers.
 Two, Lee Slattery and Mathew Baldwin, are currently enjoying some success on the European Tour whilst two of their colleagues in the Hesketh scratch team some years ago, Mike Kanski and Martin Edge, are also locally-based professionals.
+Martin is now the Secretary/Manager of Hesketh Golf Club.

 Professional golfers associated with Hesketh have experienced considerable tournament success with two former Assistant Pros, Tony Coop and Brian Waites (twice), winning on the European Tour.
 Lee Slattery became the Club's third European Tour winner when he won the Madrid Masters in 2011.